fzane/talk-ai-knowledge-work/README.md

 Instead, I want to suggest a different model for working with AI - AI as gig workers.
 Instead of asking it questions, or chatting, you ask it to do tasks, which you specify in a brief, and you get back results.

 <p align="center"><img src="slides/slides.010.png" alt="Slide 10" width="900"></p>

-How To Work With AI
-(Section divider slide)

 <p align="center"><img src="slides/slides.011.png" alt="Slide 11" width="900"></p>

-How Are You At Managing AI Gig Workers?
+# How Are You At Managing AI Gig Workers?

 Let's connect the dots.
 Drucker said you're a manager-and-worker.
 AI is a great worker, but not at all a manager.
 This suggests that you need to become the manager.
 So how are you at that?